 Recovery from a neck lift is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time from a neck lift procedure is approximately 10 to 14 days for most individuals.

 Dressings are removed the day after surgery.
 Sutures (stitches) are removed in a staged, progressive manner over the next 7 to 10 days after surgery.
 Makeup can usually be applied to the healing incision sites starting approximately 14 days after surgery.
+The healing process does not end at 14 days, however.
+For example, the incision continues to heal for months after surgery.

 Some swelling and bruising are expected after a neck lift.
 Post-operative swelling and bruising generally improve significantly by 10 to 14 days after surgery.
 Swelling and bruising are expected to continue to improve and resolve in the ensuing days and weeks.